| Title: | 'Rcpp' Integration for the 'Eigen' Templated Linear Algebra Library |

 are also created in the ‘src’.
 An R file ‘rcppeigen_hello_world.R’ is

-expanded in the ‘R’ directory, the rcppeigen_hello_world
+expanded in the ‘R’ directory, the rcppeigen_hello_world function

 defined in this files makes use of the C++ function ‘rcppeigen_hello_world’